-I am Holly Witteman; this is my personal and professional blog.
+Hi there, welcome to my personal and professional blog.
 This is where I occasionally put thoughts and comments that don’t have anywhere else to go.
-I am not a frequent blogger — my writing energies are strategically focused elsewhere.
+I do not blog frequently, just when I feel like it.
+(I don’t feel badly about that.
+All of my not-writing-as-much-as-I-want guilt has to do with scientific papers.)

-My research is broadly about how people use information delivered via technology to make health decisions.
-By people, I mean health professionals, students in the health professions, and the many different people who might see them for care.
+My research is broadly about how people use information delivered via technology to make health and medical decisions.
 I focus on risk communication and values clarification, looking at the design and use of things like interactive interfaces and social media.
-My guiding philosophy is what I call reality-based design, meaning that I design and evaluate for the way people are, rather than for the way we wish they were.
+My guiding philosophy is rooted in Human Factors, and I describe it like this:

-I am a mother of two children, who I parent with my husband William.
+I am married and have two children.
 I love field sports and outdoor activities like backcountry hiking and canoeing.
-I have been type 1 diabetic for three decades now; I use an insulin pump (Ping) and a continuous glucose monitoring system (Dex 7+), and would really like Health Canada to approve the Animas Vibe, already.
-I am an avid reader and, like most of my family, am absurdly competitive when it comes to strategy board games.
+I have been living with type 1 diabetes for over three decades now.
+When I am not working or with my family, I like to read (fiction and nonfiction) and, like most of my family, I am absurdly competitive when it comes to strategy board games.
 I have an appallingly bad sense of direction and while I do pretty well outside, I routinely get lost in buildings.